Electrical Engineering

-Overview
+Program Overview

-The MS in Electrical Engineering (MSEE) program provides the opportunity for advanced study and research in the electrical engineering field to enhance professional opportunities in industry or provide the basis for further academic endeavors.
+The MS in Electrical Engineering (M.S.E.E.) program provides the opportunity for advanced study and research in the electrical engineering field to enhance professional opportunities in industry or provide the basis for further academic endeavors.
 The program is a thesis-only program in which all students are required to complete an academic thesis with a faculty advisor.

-The mission of the MSEE program is to prepare students to function in a demanding technical environment where their advanced electrical engineering education will allow them to solve uncommon problems in their field of expertise.
+The mission of the Master's program is to prepare students to function in a demanding technical environment where their advanced electrical engineering education will allow them to solve uncommon problems in their field of expertise.
 Through our commitment to electrical engineering research and requiring students to participate in such activities we will provide opportunities for expanded content knowledge and development of critical thinking skills outside of a classroom setting.
-Students graduating with an MS in Electrical Engineering will receive the education that allows them to pursue a doctoral degree.
+Students graduating with an M.S. in Electrical Engineering will receive the education that allows them to pursue a doctoral degree.Program Contact

-The following items must be submitted no later then the deadline posted above.
-Incomplete applications with outstanding requirements, or those post-marked after the posted deadline, are subject to cancellation.
-Once an application has been canceled, the decision can not be reversed.
-Applicants may apply for the next application cycle.
+The below Program Requirements, University Requirements, and International Applicant Requirements*, if applicable, must be submitted no later than the deadline posted above.
+Incomplete applications or those with required materials post-marked after the deadline are subject to cancellation.
+Once an application has been canceled, the decision cannot be reversed.

 -